 Keyword to keyword

-Searches for red shoes will return items that have the words red and either shoe or shoes in the title.
+Searches for red shoes will return listings that have the words red and either shoe or shoes in the title.

 Keyword to category

-Modifies your query to search for items that have a specific keyword in the title or live in a specific related category.
+Modifies your query to search for listings that have a specific keyword in the title or live in a specific related category.

-Searches for Harry Potter DVD will return items that have Harry Potter in the title and have either DVD in the title, or live in the DVDs category.
+Searches for Harry Potter DVD will return listings that have Harry Potter in the title and have either DVD in the title, or live in the DVDs category.

 Keyword to item specifics

-Modifies your query to search for items that have the keywords from the original query in the title, or have particular item specifics used in the item description.
+Modifies your query to search for listings that have the keywords from the original query in the title, or have particular item specifics used in the item description.

-A search for Nike Golf will return items that have golf in the title and either have Nike in the title, or have Brand=Nike specified in the item specifics section of the description.
+A search for Nike Golf will return listings that have golf in the title and either have Nike in the title, or have Brand=Nike specified in the item specifics section of the listing.

 Have a question?
 We can help.